 How to Reduce Your Risk of Dementia After Brain Injury

-There is no surefire way to prevent dementia completely, since most of it depends on your genes.
+There is no currently no perfect method to prevent dementia, since most of it depends on your genes.

-Here are the four main ways to reduce dementia risk, according to experts.
+The following are the four main ways to reduce dementia risk, according to experts:

 1. Stay Physically Active

 Physical exercise isn’t just good for your body; it’s also good for your brain!